Dzanga-Sangha Special Reserve

 Local Transportation

-• The reserve is known for its lush rainforests and diverse wildlife.
+• The reserve is known for its lowland rainforests and diverse wildlife, including western lowland gorillas and forest elephants.

 Posted by